MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/create-alter-continuous.md

 ## Continuous Export with Managed Identity

-In order to use Continuous Export with Managed Identity, please add the correct `Automated Flow` usage to the [Managed Identity policy](/data-explorer/kusto/management/managed-identity-policy.md).
+In order to use Continuous Export with Managed Identity, please add the `Automated Flow` usage to the [Managed Identity policy](/data-explorer/kusto/management/managed-identity-policy.md).

 See [managed identity overview](/data-explorer/managed-identities-overview.md) for more information on how to set up and use managed identity with Continuous Exports.